Start with the job that matters most

-Skip that first decision and every product starts to sound interchangeable.
+Without that choice, every product starts to sound interchangeable.

-Start with the problem you're solving.
-Features come after.
+Features come after fit.
 Most tools are strongest in one of these four areas.

 - Inbox cleanup and prioritization: Best when the main problem is volume.
 These tools summarize threads, surface what matters, and help you get through the inbox faster.